 Through a haze of razor-sharp riffs and dark intensity, Wolvhammer have returned with a filth-covered hammer and are ready to smash faces.
 Stripped back and raw, this album shares a similarity with the latest from Watain in the sense that all extraneous parts have been mercilessly cut away, and what’s left is a lean, hungry blackened nightmare.

 Don’t misunderstand, however, as there’s still subtlety and nuance here, just mostly obscured by the bulk of the material.
 Wolvhammer still have a talent for crafting atmospheric and emotive sections, with some parts of the album housing some truly quite affecting, hair-raising moments.
-The Monument of Ash & Bone is not a one-dimensional affair at all.
+The Monuments of Ash & Bone is not a one-dimensional affair at all.
 As I said above; substance and depth.

 Incredibly moreish and addictive, Wolvhammer have produced 41 minutes of darkness that any black metal fan should have in their collection.